 The Manta Trust

-Manta Trust researchers and volunteers are based at Four Seasons Resort Landaa Giraavaru, and resort guests are invited to accompany the research team on-board the manta research vessel, which departs from the Resort most days during manta season.
+Manta Trust researchers and volunteers are based at Four Seasons Resort Landaa Giraavaru, where resort guests are invited to accompany the research team on-board the manta research vessel departing from the resort most days during the manta season (June-November).